boniyeamincse/boniyeamincse/README.md

 As a Part-time Lecturer, my goal was to equip students with the necessary knowledge, skills, and ethical mindset to thrive in the field of cybersecurity.
 I fostered a passion for continuous learning and encouraged students to make positive contributions to the ever-changing landscape of information security.

+# Junior SOC Analyst
+*EaglesIdea Ltd · Jun 2021 - May 2022*

+As a Junior SOC Analyst at EaglesIdea Ltd (Jun 2021 - May 2022), your role was crucial in monitoring, analyzing, and responding to security events and incidents within the organization's network and systems.
+You were responsible for maintaining a robust security posture and ensuring the protection of critical assets from potential cyber threats.
+Here are the typical responsibilities and key contributions expected from a SOC Analyst:

+## Roles and Responsibilities:
+- 🔒 **Building an open-source SOC (Wazuh)**
+- 🔒 **Analysis and Response to Unknown Vulnerabilities**
+- 🔒 **Investigating, Documenting, and Reporting**
+- 🔒 **Reviewing, Prioritizing, and Investigating SIEM Alerts**

+In summary, as a Junior SOC Analyst, you played a pivotal role in maintaining the organization's security posture.
+Your expertise in threat analysis, incident response, vulnerability management, and documentation ensured that potential risks were promptly identified and mitigated, safeguarding critical assets and maintaining a secure environment.

 ## Skills
 - DevOps
 - Fortinet